opencog/external-tools/cnet_importer/README.md

    will be found in the outputs directory.

 #Notes
-1. Run `./import.sh -r` for the above three steps under `Usage` to be undertaken for you.
+1. Run `./import.sh -r` for the above three steps, under `Usage`, to be undertaken for you.
 2. It takes more than 20 minutes to run each file on an intel core i7 3.07GHz with an SSD.
 So you may want want to download the ready made compressed version from [here](http://buildbot.opencog.org/downloads/).
 3. For compressing the imports of conceptnet-5.4, run `tar -jcvf conceptnet5.4-scm-$(date +'%b-%d-%Y').tar.bz2 outputs/`.
-4. If you are compressing for the file to be hosted at download site, add a `README.md` file simillar to the following.
+4. If you are compressing for the scheme files to be hosted at the download site, add a `README.md` file simillar to the following.

    ```
    # Details required to reproduce these scheme files.